namin/reflection-schemes/dev/README.md

   interpreters, where each level can be reified into the meta level and reflected back into the object level.

+## Status

+- Abandoned because the loopy calling convention makes it difficult to build a tower of interpreters.

 ## Design

 ### Process